 The main focus is on Mr. Clark–Jamie Clark to the adults–a fortysomething, unorthodox, bear-hugging, T-shirt-wearing, adolescent humor possessing, frequently tearing up, overcaffeinated band director who leads his charges through a tumultuous several months.
 He guides his students, whose names have been changed, through not only melancholy as they mark the one-year anniversary of Eric’s passing, but through a period of violence (the Newtown shooting in nearby Connecticut and the bombing of the Boston Marathon, some 25 miles away), road-closing snowstorms, pressure to perform a challenging piece written for Eric at the June celebratory service, a student’s showtime appendectomy and a fire in the school’s music corridor.

 Written by Meredith O’Brien, Mr. Clark’s Big Band was inspired by Tracy Kidder’s Among Schoolchildren, another book where a writer spent a year observing a classroom in action.
-It will be published by Wyatt-MacKenzie in May 2017.
+It was published by Wyatt-MacKenzie in May 2017.

 To request an interview, a book reading/event (for book clubs too), a review copy or contact the author: email@example.com or her publicist, Sharon Bially of Book Savvy PR: Info@booksavvypr.com.